A chronology of key events:

 1991 October - Syria participates in the Middle East peace conference in Madrid and holds talks with Israel that founder over the Golan Heights issue.

-1998 - Assad's brother Rifaat is "relieved of his post" as vice-president.
+1998 - President Assad's brother Rifaat is dismissed as vice-president.

-2000 June - Assad dies and is succeeded by his second son, Bashar.
+2000 June - President Assad dies and is succeeded by his second son, Bashar.

-2000 November - The new President Assad orders the release of 600 political prisoners.
+2000 November - The new president orders the release of 600 political prisoners.

 2001 April - Outlawed Muslim Brotherhood says it will resume political activity, 20 years after its leaders were forced to flee.